apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

               Open a browser on your host machine and enter the URL in the browser's address field.
               You can access the host via SSH by ssh mapr@localhost -p 2222 Log in to this virtual machine: Linux/Windows <Alt+F2>, Mac OS X <Options+F5>
-**Note:** The URL provided corresponds to the Web Console in Apache Drill.
+**Note:** The URL provided corresponds to the Web UI in Apache Drill.

 6. Verify that a DNS entry was created on the host machine for the virtual machine.
 If not, create the entry.
     * For Linux and Mac, create the entry in `/etc/hosts`.